Patient consultations are an important part of the care process, and 3D-printed anatomic models enhance these conversations.

 - One of the first medical institutions to install a PET/MRI scanner with new PET detector technology

-Throughout Mayo Clinic's campuses and the Mayo Clinic Health System, radiology technology includes 54 CT scanners, 59 MRI scanners, 10 PET/CT scanners, 58 breast imaging systems, three molecular breast imaging systems, 422 general radiography systems, 187 ultrasound scanners, 38 nuclear medicine/cardiology systems, 10 PET/CT scanners, two PET/MRI scanners and 33 vascular interventional/special procedure suites.
-With intraoperative MRI, your surgical team can view real-time images to enhance precision.
+Throughout Mayo Clinic's campuses and the Mayo Clinic Health System, radiology technology includes 54 CT scanners, 59 MRI scanners, 10 PET/CT scanners, 58 breast imaging systems, three molecular breast imaging systems, 422 general radiography systems, 187 ultrasound scanners, 38 nuclear medicine/cardiology systems, two PET/MRI scanners and 33 vascular interventional/special procedure suites.
+Intraoperative MRI at Mayo Clinic allows your surgical and radiology teams to view real-time images to enhance precision.